Performance & UX

 MeasurementConversion events are trackable end to end

-Any area scoring weak should be translated into a specific change, not a vague note like "make better."
+Any area scoring "Weak" should be translated into a specific change, not a vague note like "make better."

 The most common SaaS demo page mistakes

-• headline says too little
+• The headline says nothing specific.

-• proof appears too late
+• The proof appears too late to build trust.

-• product is described in abstractions
+• The product is described only in abstractions.

-• mobile experience feels secondary
+• The mobile experience is an afterthought.

 What to fix first

-1. Tighten the headline and subhead
+1. Tighten the headline and subhead for immediate message match.

-3. Clarify what happens in or after the demo
+3. Clarify what happens in or after the demo.

-4. Reduce unnecessary form friction
+4. Remove every unnecessary form field.

-5. Improve measurement around CTA clicks and form abandonment
+5. Improve measurement around CTA clicks and form abandonment.

 The better question

-Do not ask, "Does this page look premium?"
+Stop asking, "Does this page look premium?"

-That is the conversion test that matters.
+That’s the only conversion test that matters.

 FAQ